oshaughnessy/sierramountainll/_pages/softball.md

 June 3   | Sat | 1:00 PM | 11   | 5     | Sierra Wildflowers 12U  | YLL 12U
 June 7   | Wed | 5:30 PM | 12   | 5     | YLL 12U                 | Sierra Wildflowers 12U

-[^3]: For game limits, no new inning is started after the time or inning limit
+[^3]: For game limits in marked divisions, no new inning is started after the
-      is reached.
+      time or inning limit is reached.
 Once an inning has started, it must be finished regardless of time unless the home team is ahead.